Protagonist of Nier: Reception

+Critical response

-In response to the character, GameSpot found Nier bland.
+Upon the release of the first Nier game, GameSpot found the protagonist bland.
 On the other hand, RPGamer said he was surprisingly likable as a result of his relationship with his daughter and companions despite his design making him come across as a barbarian.
-RPGFan agreed, saying the game "made me feel like a father" due to how the main character is obsessed with taking care of Yonah, but felt some of his tactics will question the player.
-In a bigger article, the same site noted that Nier is one of the best fathers in gaming history due to his soft side which contrast his dark appearance.
+RPGFan agreed, saying the game "made me feel like a father" due to how the main character is obsessed with taking care of Yonah but felt some of his tactics will make players question him.
+In a bigger article, the same site noted that he is one of the best fathers in gaming history due to his soft side, which contrasts his dark appearance.
 Destructoid found the relationship between the father and the daughter "touching" and that his other bonds also help improve the narrative.
-Several writers said that the elder protagonists was one of the earliest examples appealing fathers in gaming, noting it appears to have led to next similar characters like Kratos from God of War or Joel Miller from The Last of Us.
-In retrospect, Hobby Consolas said that while Nier's characterization and role might be common within role-playing games, the major plot twists the game presents surprised the audience who believed the title was poor at first.
+Several writers said that the elder protagonist was one of the earliest examples of appealing fathers in gaming, noting it appears to have led to similar characters like Kratos from God of War.
+In a retrospective in 2023, Hobby Consolas said that while Nier's characterization and role might be common within role-playing games, the major plot twists the game presents surprised the audience, elevating a weak beginning.

-Aitor Fernández from Universidad de las Illes Balears noted that the trio of Nier, Kaine and Emil represented the people rejected by society with Nier's wounds serving as a mark of what defines his exile though Fernandez noted that Emil is the one that stands out the most.
-When comparing the localization Nier had between Western and Eastern release, Ramon Mendez Gonzalez frin Universidade de Vigo wondered if there really such a necessary to heavily alter the original protagonist for the former release.
-He felt it was common for Western players to have characters similar to the father as protagonist in action games, comparing him to each other and finding the result chaotic.
-In general, Z. Zhou from University of British Columbia sees the protagonist to go through deconstruction of the typical hero's journey found in Japanese video games with a fantasy setting.
-When comparing the two versions of the protagonist, Zhou claims that the father attracted several fans to the point of calling it "daddening".
-Meanwhile, the brother incarnation was compared to 9S from Nier: Automata based on their looks.
-The young protagonist noted to appeal more with the Eastern audience according to Ramón Méndez González from Universidad de Alicante Palabras.